ryan-mcclue/unsw/comp3231/week3.md

 Designated entry-point/vector addresses per exception type.
-The PC will change to these, along with changing bits in status register (specifically priveleged and interrupts disabled) The return address of exception in coprocessor 0 EPC register For MIPS R3000, most exceptions go to 'other' handler.
+The PC will change to these, along with changing bits in status register (specifically priveleged and interrupts disabled) The return address of exception in coprocessor 0 EPC register For MIPS R3000, most exceptions fall under 'other' handler.
 So, say a timer interrupt or a syscall will go to this generic handler:
   1. Set to kernel sp (if coming from userland)
-  2. Save source of interrupt registers onto stack save registers onto kernel stack (this is trapframe. how big? contents arch dependent?)
+  2. Save trapframe on kernel stack.
+     Trapframe is all gpr, status, sp
   3. Inspect type in Cause register and call specific handler
+     TIMER:
-  4. If timer interrupt, handler will call scheduler
+     - call scheduler
-  5. Schedular asks kernel to switch processes (really would be thread?)
+     - scheduler asks kernel to switch to thread
+       (TCB associated with a PCB.
+Only schedule threads, so if part of another process, then PCB also involved)
-  6. Kernel saves current sp into specific TCB.
+     - kernel saves current sp and pc into specific TCB. loads new sp from destination TCB, unloads trapframe and sets new pc
-     Loads new SP of target from TCB (which would have trapframe layout) and its context
+     SYSCALL:

-  xxx. restore registers
+     - restore trapframe
-  xx. switch back to user stack

-  IMPORTANT: would jump back to new PC if say a hardware interrupt as oppose to a syscall
-  x.
-Will jump to EPC register to return, however will restore user mode in branch-delay slot
-     So, `lw r27, epc; nop; jr r27; rfe`
+     - Will jump to EPC register to return, however will restore user mode in branch-delay slot So, `lw r27, epc; nop; jr r27; rfe`

 GCC MIPS calling convention (IMPORTANT: 'a' registers really r4-7):
 `v0/1` return value, `a0/3` for arguments, `s0/s7` conflicts